3.16 Provisions, Contingent Liabilities & Contingent Assets

 42 Registration of charges or satisfaction with Registrar of Companies (ROC)

-There are no charges or satisfaction yet to be registered with the Registrar of Companies beyond the statutory period.
+There is no charge or satisfaction yet to be registered with the Registrar of Companies beyond the statutory period.

 43 Details of Benami Property held